-Artificial intelligence in general is sometimes just a bit too impetuous in its desire to formalize things, and it tries to turn things into systems or logics without fully understanding them, as if simply by doing so they would thereby come to be understood.
-Sometimes this works; and sometimes it just leads to meaningless, ungrounded formal systems [Lakoff and Núñez 1997].
+I think that AI in general is sometimes just a bit too impetuous in its desire to formalize things, and it tries to turn things into systems or logics without fully understanding them, as if simply by doing so they would thereby come to be understood.
+Sometimes this works; and sometimes it just leads to meaningless, ungrounded formal systems-Lakoff and Núñez (1997) again.
 To someone with a hammer, every screw looks like a nail.
 And topics that deal with language, cognition, and acting in and interpreting the world get more than their share of this bad treatment.

-This seems to arise from a combination of overenthusiasm for Western scientific method and a misunderstanding of the nature of language that sometimes seems to border on fear.
+This seems to arise from a combination of overenthusiasm for Western scientific method and a misunderstanding of the nature of language that borders on fear.
 In this view, language is a messy and highly imperfect medium that is not to be trusted, but rather must either be sidestepped entirely or be beaten into submission by means of logic and formalism.
-This is pretty explicit in the work of Frege and Bertrand Russell [1918, p.
-205], for example.
-Maybe that's why Russell looked up to Wittgenstein, who engaged the difficult questions of language that Russell avoided and found some frightening answers-that some concepts can't be defined by necessary and sufficient conditions, for example.
-But all AI knows how to do is carry on as if Wittgenstein had never existed; nor Heidegger and Gadamer; nor Donald Levine; nor Sperber and Wilson; nor George Lakoff; nor Herbert Clark; nor Roy Harris; nor Harvey Sacks and Emanuel Schegloff and Harold Garfinkel and Erving Goffman.
+This is pretty explicit in the work of Frege and Bertrand Russell (1918, p.
+205), for example.
+Maybe that's why Russell looked up to Wittgenstein.
+Wittgenstein had the guts (and the brains) to engage the difficult questions of language that Russell avoided, and to find some frightening answers-that some concepts can't be defined by necessary and sufficient conditions, for example.
+That leads to my second observation about AI and Wittgenstein:

+"All AI knows how to do is carry on as if Wittgenstein had never existed."

+Nor Heidegger and Gadamer; nor Donald Levine; nor Sperber and Wilson; nor George Lakoff; nor Herb Clark; nor Harvey Sacks and Emanuel Schegloff and Harold Garfinkel and Erving Goffman.
 And I carry on that way too, at times-but at least I feel guilty about it.

-In this paper, I've been rather negative and pessimistic in places, and I don't want to close on that kind of a note.
+So in this talk, I've been rather negative and pessimistic in places, and I don't want to close on that kind of a note.
 After all, one thing that the field of artificial intelligence has certainly succeeded in over the years is expressions of unbounded optimism.
 So I want to close by emphasizing that we do have a good chance of getting a handle on 'context'-but we need to avoid premature, uninformed formalization.
-Situation theory [Devlin 1991] seems to me to be one especially good candidate.
-There is a strong intuitive relationship between the ideas of 'context' and 'situation'; situation theory has been under development for many years; and computational and linguistic concerns have been there from the start [Barwise and Perry 1983].
-It is heartening to see books such as that of Devlin and Rosenberg [1996], who apply situation theory to real language in use and who say in their preface that their greatest intellectual debt is to Harvey Sacks.
-Work on formalizing context that uses situation theory, such as that by Akman and Surav [1996, 1997] and Ferrari [1997], is likely to be pointing us in the right general direction.
-There are also many other approaches to context-as can been in recent workshop proceedings on the topic [Iwańska 1995, 1997; Buvač 1995]-that offer considerable promise.
+Situation theory (Devlin 1991) seems to me to be one especially good candidate.
+There is a strong intuitive relationship between the ideas of 'context' and 'situation'; situation theory has been under development for many years; and computational and linguistic concerns have been there from the start (Barwise and Perry 1983).
+It is heartening to see books such as that of Devlin and Rosenberg (1996), who apply situation theory to real language in use and who say in their preface that their greatest intellectual debt is to Harvey Sacks.
+So I think that work on formalizing context that uses situation theory, such as that by Akman and Surav (1996, 1997) and Ferrari (1997), is pointing us in the right general direction.
+There are also many other promising approaches to context-I can't possibly mention all the names-and I'm looking forward to hearing about some of them in this symposium.